Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-VM.md

 ![image](/pictures/17.png)

 ### SSH Setup
-In order to install the OpenSSH server I selected the `Install OpenSSH server` option because by default ubuntu won't have openSSH installed, and then I kept `Import SSH identity` as default and clicked on `Done`.
+To install the OpenSSH server I selected the `Install OpenSSH server` option because by default ubuntu won't have openSSH installed, and then I kept `Import SSH identity` as default and clicked on `Done`.
 ![image](/pictures/18.png)

 ### Featured Server Snaps
-Selected the snaps which are useful in a server environment, once selected clicked on `Done`.
+Selected the snaps which are useful in a server environment, once selected click on `Done`.
 ![image](/pictures/19.png)

 ### Installation complete